Seeking Military Schools or Boot Camps for Troubled Boys in Wilmington, North Carolina?

 In our program, boys remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a breathtaking wilderness experience in the mountains of North Carolina during the last month of the boys’ time at the ranch.
 Whitewater rafting, hiking, camping, and other adventures show that life can be simultaneously adventuresome and constructive.

 While we hold individual, group, and family counseling in traditional settings, we find that most life-changing encounters tend to take place during outdoor activities and during ordinary situations.
-Counseling is offered frequently during the day, in all settings, through conversations with mentors during work or activities.
+Counseling is offered frequently during the day, in all settings, through conversations and mentoring during activities and group settings.
 We place a strong emphasis on mentorship, providing the boys with positive male role models during their time with us.

 We believe that the most important change is a heart change — believing that Jesus Christ has a purpose and a plan for each individual’s life.
 Through biblical discipleship, engaging chapel services, the daily discipline of chores, and regular attendance in our private school, Treasure Coast Boys Academy gives a once struggling teenage boy a second chance at a bright future.
 Again, unlike military schools and boot camps, our emphasis and main tool is a change of heart, not fear or breaking of the spirit.